RoughlyUnderscore/RoughlyUnderscore/README.md

 * **Ktor** (knowledgeable)
 * **Retrofit** (moderate)
 * **Dagger Hilt** (moderate)

+As of *Q4 2025* I am dabbling into machine learning (specifically computer vision and data analysis for training models) and I plan on developing a jack-of-all-trades application for speedcubers with plenty of new powerful functionality.

 I am also experienced with other tools, such as:
 * **MongoDB**, **PostgreSQL**, **MySQL** and **MariaDB** (knowledgeable)